"""

 if hasattr(request, "csrf_error_reason"):

-csrf_error_context["reason"] = request.csrf_error_reason
+context["body"] = request.csrf_error_reason

-cls.debug_message = f"CSRFMiddleware: {request.csrf_error_reason}"
+cls.debug_message = f"CSRF Middleware: {request.csrf_error_reason}"

-response = internal_render(
+response = make_response(

 )